arnabsaha1011/mypackse/README.md

 the paper with a discussion of what we plan to do in the upcoming months.

-For more details click on the [link](https://github.com/arnabsaha1011/mypackse/blob/master/New%20Folder/Survey/Feb%201%20report.pdf)
+For more details click on the [link](https://github.com/arnabsaha1011/mypackse/blob/master/Feb%201/Feb%201%20report.pdf)

 ## March deliverable:

-* Solution 1: Find paths between two locations and save previous searches.
+* Solution 1: Web-based application.
+Click on the [link](https://github.com/arnabsaha1011/mypackse/tree/master/Mar%201/Solution1) for details
-* Solution 2: Find paths between two or more locations.
-Manage timeline of each location/path.
-Itinerary android application.
-Click on the [link](https://github.com/asaha1/Itinerary) for details
+* Solution 2: Web-based application.
+Click on the [link](https://github.com/arnabsaha1011/mypackse/tree/master/Mar%201/Solution2) for details
-* Solution 3: Full itinerary application
+* Solution 3: Android-based application.
+Click on the [link](https://github.com/arnabsaha1011/mypackse/tree/master/Mar%201/Solution3) for details

+## April deliverable:

+#### Abstract:
+To identify the potential usability problems of Google applications, a multi-step task was given to 20 users.
+On completion of the task, the users were asked to fill a survey with five questions.
+In all, several usability problems were identified and we suggested some solutions for the problems.
+In the next two months, two web applications and an android application was developed using the user suggestions.
+Further we conducted user tests with 60 participants on the three applications and conducted a post survey to collect the user experience.
+Finally we ran statistical analysis and used Multi-criteria decision making methods on the data to show that one of the solutions was empirically better than the other two.

-For more details click on the [link](https://docs.google.com/presentation/d/1iMTTqjkAjfIR9KV12kleRVFUgW58u_fqsxpd1sPCLtM/edit#slide=id.p3)
+For more details click on the [link](https://github.com/arnabsaha1011/mypackse/blob/master/Feb%201/Feb%201%20report.pdf)